Perumbala

 Perumbala is a village in Chemnad Panchayat Kasaragod district in the state of Kerala, India.
 Perumbala is a small village located in Kasaragod taluk of Kasaragod district in Kerala with total 1,677 families residing.
-The Perumbala village has population of 8,096 of which 3,789 are males while 4,307 are females as per Population Census 2011.
+The population of the village is 8,096, 3,789 of them are males and 4,307 are females according to the 2011 Indian Census.
 It is located 7 km south east of Kasaragod town, 60 km south of Mangalore city and 24 km north of Bekal Fort.

 Demographics

-As of 2001 India census, Perumbala had a population of 6889 with 3305 males and 3584 females.
+As of 2011 India census, Perumbala had a population of 8096 with 3789 males and 4307 females.